MaxiAmZocken/My-Stuff/README.md

-__Here you can find some code i programmed, most of this is programmed in AutoHotkey__

-The Editor I use to code in ahk is Notepad++
+__Here you can find some code i programmed, most of this is programmed in AutoHotkey.
+To code in ahk I use a program called notepad++.__

-You can download Notepad++ here : https://notepad-plus-plus.org/downloads/
+All Programs are listed down below

 __Download Links__